CZ-NIC/knot/doc/running.rst

     $ knotc -c master.conf reload

-If you want to enable ixfr differences creation from changes you make to a zone file, enable :ref:`template_ixfr-from-differences` in the zone configuration and reload your server as seen above.
+If you want to enable ixfr differences creation from changes you make to a zone file, enable :ref:`zone_ixfr-from-differences` in the zone configuration and reload your server as seen above.
 If *SOA*'s *serial* is not changed, no differences will be created.